capitalone/locopy/example/README.md

 ## <a name="extraparams"></a>Extra parameters on the COPY job
 As per the AWS documentation [here](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-conversion.html), there may be times when you want to tweak the options used by the COPY job if you have some oddities in your data.
-Pydt by assigns a few options by default (`DATEFORMAT 'auto'`, `COMPUPDATE ON`, and `TRUNCATECOLUMNS`).
+Locopy by assigns a few options by default (`DATEFORMAT 'auto'`, `COMPUPDATE ON`, and `TRUNCATECOLUMNS`).
 If you want to specify other options, or override these three, you can pass in a list of strings which will tweak your load: